Lesson 5 of 6

 Mercy

 Matthew’s use of the theme of mercy is unique to the Synoptic Gospels.
-When at the call of Matthew the tax collector Jesus is criticized for eating with tax collectors and sinners, he responds with a comment that each of the gospels sees as emblematic of Jesus’ ministry to those who are lost: “Those who are well have no need of a physician, but those who are sick….I have come to call not the righteous but sinners” (9:12-13).
-Only Matthew inserts a further comment of Jesus, apparently based on the prophet Hosea (6:6): “Go and learn what this means, ‘I desire mercy, not sacrifice.'”
-This same saying is repeated again in response to those who criticize Jesus acts of mercy (12:7).
+When at the call of Matthew the tax collector Jesus is criticized for eating with tax collectors and sinners, he responds with a comment that each of the Gospels sees as emblematic of Jesus’ ministry to those who are lost: “Those who are well have no need of a physician, but those who are sick….I have come to call not the righteous but sinners” (9:12-13).
+Only Matthew inserts a further comment of Jesus, apparently based on the prophet Hosea (6:6): “Go and learn what this means, ‘I desire mercy, not sacrifice.’”
+This same saying is repeated again in response to those who criticize Jesus’ acts of mercy (12:7).
 Together they illustrate Matthew’s understanding of Jesus’ ministry and mission as consistent with God’s steadfast love and mercy revealed in the scriptural tradition.

 Messiah

 The title of Matthew’s Gospel identifies Jesus as the Messiah (Christos), a title that is meant to link him with the hopes associated with his ancestor King David.
 Five times that title is repeated in Matthew’s birth narrative (1:1, 16, 17, 18; 2:4) and so remains the controlling title of Jesus throughout his Galilean ministry.
 It occurs next when, after the narrative of Jesus’ teaching and healing ministry, John the Baptist has questions about whether Jesus is actually the expected Messiah (11:2).
 Jesus’ response links the role of Messiah with what John can “hear” and “see” in the ministry of Jesus.
-Peter, as representative of the disciples, makes the central confession of the Gospel in his assertion that Jesus is the Messiah, the Son of living God (16:16).
-Jesus receives that confession as a sign of the revelation of God, and from then on in the story, Jesus’ role as Messiah is directed towards his suffering, death, and resurrection.
+Peter, as representative of the disciples, makes the central confession of the Gospel in his assertion that Jesus is the Messiah, the Son of the living God (16:16).
+Jesus receives that confession as a sign of the revelation of God, and from then on in the story, Jesus’ role as Messiah is directed toward his suffering, death, and resurrection.
 Finally, in the last reference to him as such, Jesus the Messiah is pronounced worthy of death and so fulfills the destiny of God’s new king (26:63, 68).

 Mission